waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **hole**: Warps to a lower floor.
 - **ladder_up / ladder_down**: Warps between floors.
 - **spinner_...**: Forces movement in a specific direction.
+- **S.S.
+TICKET:** Hypothesis: The S.S.
+TICKET from the Silph Co.
+President allows access to a new ship or area at the Vermilion City port.
+Test Plan: Go to the S.S.
+Anne dock entrance at (19, 32) and attempt to enter.